longturn/freeciv21/docs/Manuals/Server/fcdb.rst

 Authentication and Database Support (fcdb)
 ******************************************

-The Freeciv21 server allows the authentication of users, although by default it is not configured, and anyone can connect with any username.
+The Freeciv21 server allows for the authentication of users, although by default it is not configured, and anyone can connect with any username.

 In order to support authentication, the Freeciv21 server needs access to a database backend in which to store the credentials.
 To support different database backends, the database access code is written in Lua using